All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Wegovy approved for binge eating disorder?

 No. Wegovy is FDA-approved for chronic weight management, not BED.
 If your provider prescribes it for BED, that would be off-label use.
-However, if you also qualify for weight management treatment, Wegovy could serve both purposes under its existing approval.
+But if you also qualify for weight management treatment, Wegovy could serve both purposes under its existing approval.
 Wegovy prescribing information

 How does Wegovy compare to Vyvanse for BED?

 They work through completely different mechanisms.
 Vyvanse is a stimulant that affects dopamine and norepinephrine, reducing impulsivity and binge urges.
 Wegovy targets GLP-1 receptors to reduce appetite and food reward.
-Head-to-head studies have not been conducted, but the different mechanisms suggest they could potentially complement each other.
+Head-to-head studies haven't been conducted, but the different mechanisms suggest they could potentially complement each other.
 Discuss options with your provider.

 How quickly does Wegovy reduce binge eating?

 Based on clinical reports, many patients notice reduced food cravings and food preoccupation within the first few weeks, even at starting doses.
-However, Wegovy requires a gradual dose escalation over 16 weeks, so the full effect may not be apparent until the maintenance dose is reached.
+But Wegovy requires a gradual dose escalation over 16 weeks, so the full effect may not be apparent until the maintenance dose is reached.

 What happens if I stop Wegovy?